How do I find my tyre size?

 These figures show the limits of how you can use the tyre.
 The number is the “load index”, or how much weight the tyre can carry.

 The letter is the speed rating.
 This tells you the maximum speed the tyre is suitable for.
 This is the fourth and final part of your WhatTyre tyre search.
 Most car tyres for road use have a maximum speed between 118mph (T) and 187mph (Y).

 Therefore, our example tyre has a maximum speed of 150mph as it has the speed rating V. The load index of 91 means it can carry a load of 615kg.

 Why can’t I just put my car reg number in?

 WhatTyre wants to promote tyre knowledge in the wider car tyre market.
 We think everyone should be able to find and understand their tyre size.

-While it is possible to use your car registration to find your tyre size, this is occasionally unreliable and could result in you spending a lot of money on the wrong size tyre.
+While it is possible to use your car registration to find your tyre size, this is unreliable and could result in you spending a lot of money on the wrong size tyre.
+Many such searches will still ask you to identify your tyre size from a number of options anyway.
 We think it is better to know for sure that you are buying the correct size tyre.